-Lauri E. Cleary is an attorney with Lerch, Early & Brewer’s Litigation, Appellate, Employment & Labor and Creditors' Rights & Workouts groups.
+Lauri E. Cleary is a litigator and trial attorney who chairs Lerch, Early & Brewer’s Litigation practice.
 She represents individual and corporate clients, including religious and other nonprofit organizations and educational institutions, automobile dealers, financial institutions, title insurers and other insurance underwriters.

 Lauri handles complex commercial, employment, tort, insurance, and white-collar criminal defense matters.
 For nearly 30 years, she has represented auto dealers in operational and franchise matters.
 She also defends management in employment litigation, including discrimination and wage-hour claims.
 She helps title insurance underwriters and their insured claimants resolve complex settlement escrow and land title issues.